NH Health Education Profile

 The School Health Profiles assists state and local education and health agencies in monitoring and assessing characteristics of school health education; physical education and physical activity; practices related to bullying and sexual harassment; school health policies related to tobacco-use prevention and nutrition; school-based health services; family engagement and community involvement; and school health coordination.
 Data from Profiles can be used to improve school health programs.

 Two questionnaires are used to collect data – one for school principals and one for lead health education teachers.
-The two questionnaires were administered online to 215 regular public schools containing any of grades 6 through 12 in New Hampshire during spring 2020.
-One or both questionnaires were received from 87% of eligible sampled schools.
-Usable questionnaires were received from principals in 85% of schools and from lead health education teachers in 80% of schools.
-Because the response rates for these surveys were greater than or equal to 70%, the results are weighted and are representative of all regular public schools in New Hampshire having at least one of grades 6 through 12.
+The two questionnaires were administered online to regular public schools containing any grade between 6 and 12 in New Hampshire.
+Because the response rates for these surveys were greater than or equal to 70%, the results are weighted and are representative of all regular public schools in New Hampshire having at least one grade between 6 and 12.

 The Profiles questionnaires were developed by the Division of Adolescent and School Health, National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention, Centers for Disease Control and Prevention in collaboration with representatives of state, local, and territorial departments of health and education.